-A carve-out program will present its own challenges.
-Be prepared to deal with all the associated risks by putting the correct measures in place.
-Some of these challenges include:
+Carve-out programs present their own unique challenges.
+You should be prepared to deal with the risks by putting correct measures in place.
+Some challenges you’ll face with carve-out health insurance plans include:

-- A firm can experience transitional challenges after adopting the approach when dealing with employees’ health insurance
+- Transitional challenges after adopting carve-outs when dealing with employees’ health insurance

-- Problems with legal recourse and first loss coverage
+- Issues with legal recourse and first loss coverage

 - Counterparty peril of any health insurance company

-- Third-party provider’s performance may turn out to be subpar.
+- The performance of the chosen third-party provider may turn out to be subpar

-– A carve-out program is right for your business if:
+A carve-out health insurance plan is the right choice for your company if:

 - Your business views the risk as unacceptable at any cost.

-- The company lacks systems, skills, and human resources to manage the risk effectively.
+- Your company lacks the systems, skills, and human resources to effectively manage the risk.

-- You have bought the services of an outside provider to provide risk management services with efficacy and effectiveness.
+- You have purchased the services of an outside provider to provide risk management services with efficacy and effectiveness.

 Set Realistic Goals

-Carve will iron out the process of providing health insurance to your employees.
-However, expecting carve-outs to reduce the overall risk is unrealistic.
-Use carve-outs to acquire wider coverage with better T&Cs, lower deductibles, and higher limits instead.
+Carve-outs will iron out the process of providing health insurance to your employees.
+However, expecting carve-outs to completely reduce the risk is unrealistic.
+Carve-outs should be used to acquire wider coverage with better T&Cs, lower deductibles, and higher limits instead.

 Analyze Costs and Benefits

-Before the implementation of a carve-out program, it is imperative to consider the costs that come with risk transfer and risk retention.
-Review the following factors before you implement the program:
+Before you choose to implement a carve-out program, it’s best to consider the costs that come with risk transfer and retention.
+Review the following factors before implementing a carve-out program:

 - Operational costs